tristusdelatristussie/java-exercises/README.md

 * boolean isOpen(int hour);

 The Library can storage 3 DVDs only.
 If there are already 3 DVDs and the user want to give more.
 The library doesn't accept these dvds.
+If there are already some DVDs and the user try to give a book that the library already has.
+The library doesn't accept these dvds.

 For example:
 The library has 3 DVDs and the user give 4 DVDs.
 The library doesn't accept it.
 So the library has 3 DVD.

-If there are already some DVDs and the user try to give a book that the library already has.
-The library doesn't accept these dvds.

-For example:

 The library have 1 DVD like DVD dvd = new DVD("dvd", 120, Movie.HORROR, false) and the user give the same DVD.
 The library doesn't accept it.

 Implement and test a library

 ### UniqueChar
-Implement and test an algorithm to determine if a string on ascii has all unique characters
+Implement and test an algorithm to determine if a string on ascii has all unique characters.
 example:
 * abcdefg => ok
 * abcdafg => ko